This article has links to products and services we love, which we may make commission from.

 Spend your summer days at one of the local beaches, Mothers Beach, Gooch’s Beach or Colony Bay then dine at Dock Square in the evening.

-Maine is one of the whitest states in the country so unfortunately most the history you will learn is likely to come from a white person’s perspective.
+Maine is one of the whitest states in the country so unfortunately most of the history you will learn is likely to come from a white person’s perspective.

 Driving the coastline of Kennebunkport will afford you amazing views of nearby lighthouses, but here’s a list of all the most stunning structures in the Kennebunkport area.